friends-of-ce/merchant-api-client-php/docs/Api/ProductAttributeGroupApi.md

 productAttributeGroupDelete($groupName): \FriendsOfCE\Merchant\ApiClient\Model\ApiResponse
 ```

-Delete product attribute group.
+Deletes a custom attribute group

-Delete a product attribute group based on group name.<br />Product attribute group can be deleted only if it has no channel linked.<br />Note that we do really delete a product attribute group.
+Deletes the custom attribute group based on the **Group name** provided.<br />**NB:** you can only delete a custom attribute group that does not have any markeplaces (a.k.a. channels) linked to it.

 ### Example